falmar/gopilot/README.md

 - **Query Selector** to find elements on the page
 - **Click** on elements
 - **Get** and **set** HTML content
 - **Intercept Request/Response** (Needs rework in order to allow modifying the request) network requests for those who want to dig deeper
 - **Set**, **get**, and **clear** cookies and local storage
 - **Screenshots** the current page's viewport, the full page or an element's within is bounding box
-- **Text Typing** provide the text to be written (Needs more work on simulating keystrokes with keycodes and all that)
+- **Text Typing** just provide the text to be written, a delay or func can be supplied per keystroke delays

 ## Basic Usage Example